thiswillbeyourgithub/wdoc/examples/TheFiche/README.md

 - `logseq_page` (str or PosixPath): The path to the Logseq page file.
 - `overwrite` (bool, optional): Whether to overwrite an existing file.
 Defaults to False.
 - `top_k` (int, optional): The number of top documents to consider.
 Defaults to 300.
+- `sources_location` (str, optional): Wether to store the sources at the bottom of the fiche or as individual pages.
+Defaults to 'as_pages'.
 - `**kwargs`: Additional keyword arguments to pass to WDoc.

 ## Output